MAUI VACATION RENTAL (TRANSIENT ACCOMMODATIONS) & SHORT TERM RENTAL FAQs

 5. Advertisements for transient vacation rental use must include the subject property's registration number, which is the subject property's tax map key number, without punctuation marks.

+This is a list of Apartment zoned properties that are generally recognized to have the vested right to conduct transient vacation rental use.
 Note: This list does not grant any entitlement that is not allowed by zoning or any other provisions of the Maui County Code.
 This list is subject to error; to determine if short-term occupancy is allowed on any property, confirmation should be obtained from the Department of Planning.

 For a single-family and/or ohana home in the Apartment, Residential and Agricultural Districts, if an exemption is not in place for the subdivision, an owner would have to apply for and gain approval for one of the following in order to use the property as a TVR: